Q: I was in an automobile collision. What should I do first?

 Q: What is the Jones Act?

 A: The Jones Act is a federal law allowing employees on any kind of boat, ship, or vessel to bring a personal injury claim against their employers.
 Injured workers are eligible to recover a variety of damages, including lost wages, loss of future earning capacity, past and future medical expenses, and any necessary therapy, pain and suffering, loss of enjoyment of life, or restraining costs.
+Learn more here.

 Q: What do I need to know about car insurance?

 A: Hawai‘i is a no-fault insurance state, meaning that regardless of who is at fault in a wreck, your insurance company will pay for any injuries sustained by you and your passengers, up to your policy’s personal injury protection (PIP) limit.
-All Hawai‘i drivers must maintain car insurance with certain minimum coverage; specifically, $10,000 per person in PIP benefits covering medical and rehabilitation expense, and $20,000 per person ($40,000 per accident) coverage for bodily injury.
+All Hawai‘i drivers must maintain car insurance with certain minimum coverage; specifically, $10,000 per person in PIP benefits covering medical and rehabilitation expenses, and $20,000 per person ($40,000 per accident) coverage for bodily injury.
 In the event the accident was caused by the negligence or wrongful acts of another party, damages incurred above these amounts can be recovered through a personal injury lawsuit.